I apologize for not posting anything for the past 10 days or so! I was pretty busy this weekend due to reasons I will explain in this post...

 At restaurants, I can expect to receive far more attention than back home.
 For example, a group of us went to a food court downtown.
 Immediately after arriving, we were literally swarmed by waiters, each begging us to order food from his restaurant.
 I've never felt so special :]

-Spoiler alert: Peter and Jeff ordered from
+Spoiler alert: Peter and Jeff ordered from the waiter wearing a red shirt. |

 The Safari